Penzance: Religion

 As in other Cornish towns and villages Methodism was historically the predominant Christian denomination.
 Prior to the 1980s Penzance had six Methodist churches, but this number has now been reduced to two, Chapel Street and High Street.
 There are Methodist churches in most of the surrounding villages including Newlyn's Trinity Methodist which operates The Centre, a busy multi-use church and community facility.
-Penzance is also home to a Salvation Army citadel, a Roman Catholic church, two Church of England parish churches (formerly three), a Christadelphian meeting hall, two Evangelical independent churches, the Penwith pagan moot, an independent Baptist church and a Buddhist meditation group.
+Penzance is also home to a The Salvation Army citadel, a Roman Catholic church, two Church of England parish churches (formerly three), a Christadelphian meeting hall, two Evangelical independent churches, the Penwith pagan moot, an independent Baptist church and a Buddhist meditation group.

 St Mary's Church was built in 1832–35, St Paul's (now closed) in 1843 and St John's in 1881.
 Penzance was formerly in the parish of Madron but St Mary's parish was established in 1871 and St Paul's in 1869.
 Two medieval chapels (see above, History) are known to have existed before the Reformation.
 St Mary's chapel was consecrated in 1680 but was in existence three hundred years earlier and the licensing of it in 1379 is recorded.
 The chaplain's stipend was £4 p.a. from the manor of Alverton.
 In 1549 its endowments were seized by the Crown though the burgesses made representations that they should not be.
 Thomas Lamplugh Bishop of Exeter by much cajolery induced the mayor and burgesses to consent to consecration of the chapel in 1680.
 The curate then had a stipend of £5 p.a.

 Arthur Langdon (1896) described a Cornish cross in front of the Market House.
 This cross stood in the Green Market until 1829 when it was removed to a house in North Street (Causewayhead) close to its original position.
 About 1868 it was moved again to the western end of the Market House.
 It is ornamented on the front and the sides.
 On the back there is said to be an inscription: PCMBUNT/QUICUMQ/VENIENT//COP/PIO/UM//O/+/X (described in 1850).
 It is now at Penlee House.